Bill Lawrence (TV producer): Career

 Lawrence co-created the single-camera sitcom Cougar Town, which premiered in 2009 on ABC, with Kevin Biegel.
 The show is executive produced by series star Courteney Cox and her then-husband David Arquette.
 Courteney Cox had been a guest star on Lawrence's previous sitcom Scrubs.
 The show ran from 2009 to 2012 on ABC, then moved to TBS in 2013.

 In 2013, Lawrence was involved with three shows that made it to series.
 He co-created and executive produces the TBS sitcom Ground Floor with Greg Malins.
 He is also an executive producer of the Fox sitcom Surviving Jack and the NBC sitcom Undateable.
 After running two seasons, Ground Floor was cancelled.
 In 2014, Lawrence and four other cast members from Undateable did a standup comedy tour to promote the show.
 Undateable was cancelled in 2016 after three seasons.

-Lawrence wrote a script for the Rush Hour TV series, though it was ultimately canceled, after a single season.
+Lawrence wrote a script for the Rush Hour television series, though it was ultimately canceled, after a single season.

 In 2017, Lawrence started developing a new multi-camera comedy series called Spaced Out, a show set in the world of commercial space travel.
 Lawrence is an executive producer for Whiskey Cavalier, described as an action dramedy starring Scott Foley and Lauren Cohan, which was ordered to series at ABC but canceled after 10 episodes.

 Lawrence co-created the Apple TV+ series Ted Lasso, which premiered in 2020 and has gone on to win two Primetime Emmy Awards for Outstanding Comedy Series.
 In 2022, Lawrence signed a new five-year overall deal with Warner Bros.
 Television Group through 2028.

 Personal life

-His first wife was television actress Megyn Price.
 Lawrence married actress Christa Miller in 1999.
 They have three children together.
 Miller has been cast in Lawrence projects Scrubs, Clone High, Cougar Town, and Shrinking.

-Lawrence is the great-great grandson of Sarah and William Van Duzer Lawrence, whose home became Sarah Lawrence College.
+Lawrence is the great-great-grandson of Sarah and William Van Duzer Lawrence, whose home became Sarah Lawrence College.

 On July 21, 2017, Lawrence was involved in a plane crash on the East River in New York City with his family.
 Everyone aboard survived unscathed.